In association with Chicken Vet

-There are four species which can be found in chickens: Ascaridia (round worm) is the largest (up to 7cm long), inhabiting the small intestine.
+Ascaridia (roundworm) is the largest (up to 7cm long), inhabiting the small intestine.
 It burrows into the gut and large burdens may cause a blockage, resulting in damage, inflammation and a reduction in the absorption of nutrients.
 This leads to weight loss, diarrhoea, fewer eggs and anaemia if left untreated.
 These worms are very common.

 Capillaria (hairworm), the smallest worm (pictured above), about 1.5mm, can be particularly damaging and commonly colonise in the crop.
 These worms use earthworms in part of their life cycle.
-Hairworms typically cause diarrhoea, anaemia, weight loss, loss of appetite and the birds can look depressed and dull.
+Hairworms typically cause diarrhoea, anaemia, weight loss, loss of appetite and the hens can look depressed and dull.

-Tape worms rarely affect chickens; if you do suspect them consult your vet.
-It is easy to assume your birds have worms, so one way to check is to get the hens’ droppings tested.
+Tapeworms rarely affect hens; if you do suspect them consult your vet.
+It is easy to assume your flock have worms, so one way to check is to get the hens’ droppings tested.
 This avoids over-worming and will advise you of the species present.
 Chicken Vet supply special kits to collect a sample and includes packaging to send to the laboratory.